Why Mermaid Sucks and What I Did About It

 I like Mermaid.
 I also think it's a dead end for anything serious.
 Let me explain.

-I spent the last few weeks building chartcraft.dev — an AI-first diagramming tool that lets you describe what you want in plain English and get a diagram that you can adjust (within a reasonable degree of freedom).
+I spent the last few weeks building chartcraft.dev — an AI-first diagramming tool that lets you describe what you want in plain English and get a diagram that you can adjust (with a reasonable degree of freedom).

 My first approach was to use Mermaid because this is what everyone uses for diagrams these days.
 Then I ripped it all out and rebuilt from scratch with React Flow, ELK.js, and a lot of math I didn't expect to need.